glic3rinu/passlib/docs/lib/passlib.hash/algorithms.rst

 .. currentmodule:: passlib

-All of the crypt algorithms must inherit from :class:`CryptAlgorithm`, which defines a common interface all algorithms must support.
+All of the crypt algorithms must inherit from :class:`CryptHandler`, which defines a common interface all algorithms must support.
 You may use the algorithms directly, by creating an instance and calling it as described in :doc:`Implementing a Crypt Algorithm <implementation>`.